Research

 Identifying Oil Uncertainty Shocks

 Crude oil is one of the most crucial production inputs, and oil market turbulence should be a robust driver of the business cycle.
 Since the oil price is endogenously determined in the economy, identifying shocks associated with oil prices is not easy.
 This paper proposes a novel focus: oil price uncertainty shock, defined as the second-moment news shock to oil prices.
-The impulse response analysis and variance decomposition show that the oil uncertainty shock is quantitatively important.
+The impulse response analysis, variance decomposition and historical decomposition show that the oil uncertainty shock is quantitatively important.